 Pastor B. S. Khajekar baptizes a girl who learned about Jesus and tailoring.
 Mrs. Khajekar is sitting at right

-Pastor Khajekar baptizes a precious woman who found Jesus at the Tailoring School
+Pastor Khajekar baptizes a precious woman who found Jesus at the Tailoring School center, with two of her helpers at the

 "A cheerful heart is good medicine" Prov.
 17:22 NIV.